-There's no denying it—decorating can be overwhelming, even if you focus on just one room at a time.
-The easy answer is to hire a designer to help you, but that's not always in the cards, especially if you're on a budget.
+There's no denying it; decorating can be overwhelming, even if you focus on just one room at a time.
+The easy answer is to hire a designer to help you, but that's not always an option—especially if you're on a budget.
 But you know what is free?
-Asking a designer friend or two for some advice, and that's just what I’ve done here for those of us out there that just want a cute living room that didn't cost a million dollars or take five years to furnish.
-Because the most practical way to decorate a room is to hone in on five or so big pieces to set the scene.
+Asking a designer friend (or a friend with great taste) for some advice.
+And that's just what we like to do when we want a cute living room that didn't cost our life savings or take five years to furnish.
+The most practical way to decorate a room is to hone in on five big pieces to set the scene.

 "When designing your living space, it's super important to get the 'big' pieces right the first time," says designer Maggie Griffin of Maggie Griffin Design.
-"We always tell our clients, cry once, and buy quality pieces.”
-As someone who has cried over broken pottery and a bad paint color choice (or three), I’d say that’s pretty sound advice.
+"We always tell our clients, cry once, and buy quality pieces."
 Honestly, if you lay a solid foundation for a room, you can worry about adding that last layer of personality later, just by collecting things you love as you experience life.
 So, here's what a few designers have to say about what you should buy now so you can check "living room" off of your decorating to-do list.

-Once upon a time I assumed rugs literally existed to prevent cold feet.
-And sure, they’re a spot where you can add a hit of pattern and color, if you’re into those things.
-But it turns out rugs work a whole lot harder, design-wise in the grand scheme of a room.
-“They ground the room, help define the space, help with noise levels, and make the room feel cozy,” says designer Ashley Moore of Moore House Interiors.
-Anything kind of goes with rugs right now.
-You can find something super graphic and patterned if that’s your style (like Emily Henderson did in the space above), or go with a more tonal textured piece.
-Either way, the rug is what will define the mood for your space, says Griffin.
-Her favorite?
-A large bound thick woven jute layered with a oushak.
+Once upon a time, we assumed rugs literally existed to prevent cold feet.
+And sure, they’re a spot where you can add a hint of pattern and color if you’re into those things.
+But it turns out rugs work a whole lot harder, design-wise, in the grand scheme of a room.
+“They ground the room, define the space, help with noise levels, and make the room feel cozy,” explains designer Ashley Moore of Moore House Interiors.

-Obviously, we all need a surface for our snacks and drinks, so a coffee table is a no-brainer.
-“A coffee table is practical, helps keep your remotes organized, and adds style, especially when you decorate with coffee table books and décor,” says Moore.
 Bigger isn’t always better.
-If you have a small space, consider an alternative to a traditional coffee table such as a pair of drum stools or a little vintage trunk.
+If you have a small space, consider an alternative to a traditional coffee table, such as a pair of drum stools or a little vintage trunk.
 Know your limits, though.
 If you can’t stand water rings, marble isn’t for you.
 Wood or glass are always safe bets.